gmipf/sync-offset-tool/README.md

 - 🎵 Audio extraction: Uses ffmpeg to pull raw PCM samples directly from MKV audio tracks.
 - ⚡ Fast correlation: Defaults to FFT‑based cross‑correlation for speed.
 - 🧮 Direct correlation option: More precise but slower; runs in a separate worker process so you can interrupt safely.
+- ⏱ Runtime reporting: Displays the exact runtime of both MKV files (hh:mm:ss.mmm).
+- 🎬 FPS reporting: Displays the frames per second of the primary video stream in both files.

 ## Requirements
 - Python 3.8+